 Customer service is one of the most important things to get right as a business – these moments of interaction with customers and clients leave a long lasting impression in individual hearts and minds.

 The sum total of these impressions is incredibly important to how your brand is perceived, and as people become more outspoken than ever on digital platforms, that counts.

 Writing customer service emails that feature a personal touch go a long way towards building a strong relationship with those customers.
 Robotic, bland and sterile emails distance customers from your brand and could ultimately lead them to look elsewhere for the services you provide.
+You can also follow fundingwaschools for more tips.
 Follow these tips to perfect the customer service email, and boost your brand’s identity in the process.

 1) Say My Name, Say My Name

 Injecting a personal touch into your customer service emails makes people value the interaction and see the human behind the screen.
 Ensure your customer service personnel are signing off their emails with their first name, and including a short picture and bio in the email signature can emphasize that individuals are dealing with a human.
 These transactions need to become conversations, where personality and that human touch shine through.

 Every piece of customer feedback that your business receives is a tool that helps you improve your service and ultimately grow your brand.
 That means that even the most intemperate Facebook rant is, actually, an opportunity for your business.
 A note of thanks in each and every instance of customer feedback shows that you as a brand recognizes the value of your customers’ input.
 Let your customers feel the gratitude.

 3) Template Responses Can Still Be Personal